ashwinkumar12345/ethereum-app1/README.md

 - Need to write Solidity code in a Javascript project: Setup a Solidity compiler to output the ABI
 - Need to rapidly test contracts in an automated way: Setup Mocha test runner
-- Need to deploy the contract to a public N/W (Rinkeby) - Setup a deploy script to compile the contract and take the compiled bytecode and deploy it to the Rinkeby N/W
+- Need to deploy the contract to a public N/W (Rinkeby): Setup a deploy script to compile the contract and take the compiled bytecode and deploy it to the Rinkeby N/W

 #### Create a new project